 The policy applies to all members of the GSG – statisticians and data scientists.
 Its principles may also be applied more widely to other analysts or producers of national statistics.

 Continuing Professional Development is defined broadly and embraces statistical, data science, wider analytical and general skills.
-It acknowledges that as statisticians/data scientists progress in their careers it is vital that they develop generalist skills such as consultancy and influencing alongside their specific professional skills.
+It acknowledges that as statisticians and data scientists progress in their careers it is vital that they develop generalist skills such as consultancy and influencing alongside their specific professional skills.

-There is a minimum level of CPD hours that GSG members must undertake – this can be averaged out over a 5 year rolling period.
-These requirements are explained in detail on page 8.
+There is a minimum level of CPD hours that GSG members must undertake – this can be averaged out over a five-year rolling period.
+These requirements are explained in detail further on in this guidance.

-Principle 5: All members of the GSG will have a senior statistician/data scientist involved in the planning and appraisal of their learning – this will either be a member of their line management chain, a designated statistical/data scientist mentor, or a representative of the Head of Profession.
+All members of the GSG will have a senior statistician or data scientist involved in the planning and appraisal of their learning – this will either be a member of their line management chain, a designated statistical or data scientist mentor, or a representative of the Head of Profession.

 A standard form (CPD Log Book ODT 13KB) will be used to plan and record achievements – this has been revised to better meet requirements.